On the algebra of symmetries of Laplace and Dirac operators: Symmetries of Dirac operators

 \subsection{Symmetries}

-We wish to determine symmetries in the algebra $\cA \otimes \mathcal{C}$ for the Dirac operator $\uD$ which are linear in both $x_1,\dotsc,x_N$ and $p_1,\dotsc,x_N$.
-Given the Lie superalgebra framework, it is natural to consider operators which either commute or anti-commute with $\uD$.
+We wish to determine symmetries in the algebra $\cA \otimes \mathcal{C}$ for the Dirac operator $\uD$ which are linear in both $x_1,\dotsc,x_N$ and $p_1,\dotsc,p_N$.
+Given the Lie superalgebra framework, it is natural to consider operators which either commute or anticommute with $\uD$.
 Indeed, the Lie superalgebra $\mathfrak{osp}(1|2)$ has both a Scasimir and a Casimir element in its universal enveloping algebra~\cite{Casi}.
 The Scasimir operator

-anti-commutes with odd elements and commutes with even elements.
+anticommutes with odd elements and commutes with even elements.
 In the classical case, the Scasimir operator is up to a constant term equal to the angular Dirac operator $\Gamma$, i.e.~$\uD$ restricted to the sphere.
 The Scasimir $\mathcal{S} $ is a symmetry which is linear in both $x_1,\dotsc,x_N$ and $p_1,\dotsc,x_N$ and we will get back to it before the end of this subsection.
 Finally, the square of the Scasimir element yields the Casimir element $\mathcal{C} = \mathcal{S}^2$, which commutes with all elements of $\mathfrak{osp}(1|2)$.

-Note that another symmetry is obtained by means of the anti-commutation relations~\eqref{Clifford} of the Clifford algebra.
-The so-called pseudo-scalar $e_1\dotsm e_N$ is easily seen to commute with $\uD$ for $N$ odd and anti-commute with $\uD$ for $N$ even.
+Note that another symmetry is obtained by means of the anticommutation relations~\eqref{Clifford} of the Clifford algebra.
+The so-called pseudo-scalar $e_1\dotsm e_N$ is easily seen to commute with $\uD$ for $N$ odd and anticommute with $\uD$ for $N$ even.

 The Dirac operator is defined such that it squares to the Laplace operator, $\uD^2 = \epsilon \Delta$.
 This allows us to readily make use of the properties of $\Delta$ by means of the following straightforward relations.
 For an operator $Z$, we have that